 Creating an employee survey project plan

-A simple place to start is by determining:
+A simple place to start your engagement survey communication is by determining:

 - what you want to communicate,